90 Days After 6 11

 90 Days and Beyond: A Legacy of Change

 The 90 days following September 11, 2001, were a crucible that reshaped the United States and the world.
-The immediate responses, the long-term consequences of the War on Terror, and the pervasive shifts in domestic and foreign policy left an enduring legacy.
+In real terms, the immediate responses, the long-term consequences of the War on Terror, and the pervasive shifts in domestic and foreign policy left an enduring legacy.
 The period highlighted the fragility of security in a globally interconnected world, the complexities of balancing national security with civil liberties, and the profound impact of terrorism on both individuals and nations.
 The events of those 90 days provide a crucial lens through which to understand the political, social, and economic landscape of the 21st century.

 Frequently Asked Questions (FAQ)